COVID-19 Vaccine Update

 Download the NHSApp

-Please ensure that we have your up to date contact details at all times-Agreeing to receive SMS messages will enable us to this method of communication in addition.
+Please ensure that we have your up to date contact details at all times-Agreeing to receive SMS messages will enable us to this method of communication also.
 You can update us on changes to your contact details, here

 LSMP uses external software to help manage our patients’ requests and provide the best service possible.